Antony Jenkins

 Antony Peter Jenkins (born 11 July 1961) is a British business executive.
 Since 2016 he has been the chief executive officer of 10x Future Technologies, which he founded.
-He was the group chief executive of Barclays from 30 August 2012 until his dismissal on 8 July 2015.
+He was the group chief executive of Barclays from August 2012 until July 2015.
+Jenkins is the current Chancellor of Manchester Metropolitan University.

 Early life and education

 Jenkins was born in Blackburn, grew up in Stoke-on-Trent, and was educated at Malbank School and Sixth Form College.
 He studied Philosophy, Politics and Economics (PPE) at the University of Oxford, and was an undergraduate student at University College, Oxford graduating in 1982.
 He continued his studies in the Cranfield School of Management at Cranfield University gaining a Master of Business Administration (MBA) degree in 1988.

 Career

 Jenkins began his career in finance at Barclays as a graduate in 1983, but subsequently moved to Citigroup where he was promoted to lead the company's branded credit card business.
 In 2006, he returned to Barclays to take over the company's Barclaycard division.
 In 2009, Jenkins was promoted to chief executive of the retail and business banking group and asked to join the executive committee.

 Jenkins was appointed as Barclays' group chief executive on 30 August 2012.
 In February 2014, he announced he would be declining his bonus for 2013 following a series of scandals.
 On 8 July 2015 it was announced that he had been sacked by Barclays after a dispute with the board over the size of the investment bank and the pace of cost cutting.
 Barclays' deputy chairman Sir Michael Rake said a "new set of skills" was required at the head of the group.

 In 2016, Jenkins launched 10x Future Technologies, a Fintech company based in London.